securing/DumpsterDiver/README.md

 * it supports multiprocessing for analyzing files.
 * it unpacks compressed archives (e.g. zip, tar.gz etc.)
 * it supports advanced search using simple rules (details below)
+* it searches for hardcoded passwords
+* it is fully customizable

 ### Usage